Nora Heroum

+Early life

+Heroum was born on 20 July 1994 in Helsinki, Finland to a Moroccan father and a Finnish mother.
+She has four siblings and her brother Samir is also a footballer.

 Club career

 Fortuna Hjørring

 On 6 January 2015, Heroum was announced at Fortuna Hjørring.
 During her time at Fortuna Hjørring, the club reached the UEFA Women's Champions League quarterfinals.

 Brescia

 Heroum scored on her league debut against Pink Sport Bari on 30 September 2017, scoring in the 11th minute.

 Milan

 On 19 July 2018, Heroum was announced at Milan.
 She made her league debut against Pink Sport Bari on 22 September 2018.
 Heroum scored her first league goal against Roma on 15 September 2019, scoring in the 69th minute.

 Brighton & Hove Albion

 On 15 July 2020, Heroum was announced at Brighton.
 She made her league debut against Manchester City on 13 September 2020.
 Brighton & Hove Albion released Heroum at the end of the 2020–21 Women's Super League season in May 2021.

 Lazio

 Heroum made her league debut against Sampdoria on 29 August 2021.

 Parma

 Heroum made her league debut against Inter Milan on 28 August 2022.
 She scored her first league goal against Sassuolo on 6 May 2023, scoring in the 1st minute.